-Why are there so many TV shows about TV shows? - BBC News
+Why are there so many TV shows about TV shows?

 "Correspondents trying to tell the story when members of the public are interfering with their job - making noise, pulling funny faces and so on."

-The BBC Breakfast presenters themselves even have a tough time holding things together - regularly falling into fits of giggles.
+The BBC Breakfast presenters themselves even have a tough time holding things together - regularly falling into fits of giggles, much to the delight of viewers.

 TV shows about TV shows

-- Daytime Divas - VH1 series which sees Vanessa Williams plays the creator and executive producer of a lunchtime talk show
+- Daytime Divas - VH1 series which sees Vanessa Williams play the creator and executive producer of a lunchtime talk show

 - The Newsroom - HBO series written by Aaron Sorkin set in, well, a newsroom, starring Jeff Daniels and Dev Patel